elegidocodes/elegidocodes/README.md

 <br>

-Throughout these years I have taken many programming, computer science, and software engineering courses either in collage and online.
+Throughout these years, I have taken many programming, computer science, and software engineering courses either in collage and online.
 So, if your interested in learning programming, I recommend the ones from instructors like [Chad Darby](https://github.com/darbyluv2code), [Angela Yu](https://github.com/angelabauer), [Maximilian Schwarzmüller](https://github.com/mschwarzmueller), and [Jonas Schmedtmann](https://github.com/jonasschmedtmann).
-Their courses are pretty much complete, and there are also theoretical lectures that helped me to understand why things work the way they do.
+Their courses are pretty much complete, and there are also theoretical lectures that helped me to understand why things work the way they do, and gave me a solid foundation about computer science and software engineering topics.

 ![BackGround](img/Line.png)